-- What is Nigeria's potential GDP and its determinants? - Defined as the value of output when labour and capital are fully utilised and the economy is at a stable inflation rate. - At full employment, where unemployment is at its natural rate, a country's actual and potential GDP will be the same. - However, an 'inflationary gap' will exist when the unemployment rate is lower than expected.
+- What the lowest acceptable unemployment level that the Nigerian economy can sustain without creating inflation?
+Economists call this the natural rate of unemployment.
+An economy will be seen to be in full employment when the actual unemployment rate equals its natural rate; the latter ranges between 4% and 6% for most advanced economies.
+Therefore, it will be beneficial to re-evaluate Nigeria's natural rate of employment in light of the revised methodology, which has produced an unemployment rate of 4.1% an underemployment rate of 12.2%. - What is Nigeria's potential GDP and its determinants?
+Defined as the value of output when labour and capital are fully utilised and the economy is at a stable inflation rate.
+At full employment, where unemployment is at its natural rate, a country's actual and potential GDP will be the same.
+However, an 'inflationary gap' will exist when the unemployment rate is lower than

-Gdp and determinants

-- What is therefore the relationship between Nigeria's unemployment and inflation rates? - Economists explain this using the Phillips curve, showing that unemployment and inflation move in opposite directions. - At a low unemployment rate, inflation is expected to be high. - It will, therefore, be crucial to determine whether the current high inflation environment contributes to the relatively low unemployment rate.

-Unemployment vs Inflation rate

-Broader Economic Views (Cont'd)

-What is the implication of a low unemployment rate for GDP growth?

-- According to Okun's law, a reduction in unemployment tends to be accompanied by an increase in GDP growth. - Depending on where Nigeria's natural rate of unemployment lies, and its drivers, a relatively low unemployment figure in the face of high inflation implies that sustainable GDP growth will require more than a quantitative increase in the number of jobs, but more of productivity growth, - i.e. output per hour of work, which is dependent on capital investment.

-What is Nigeria's labour supply and how is it distributed across sectors and other social-economic groups?

-- Labour supply captures the total hours that workers are willing to work at given wage rates. - This requires information on the size of the Nigerian labour force, the number of persons employed and the average hours worked; - preferably disaggregated by sectors and other socio-economic groups. - Such information are relevant in the determination of - the average wage rates, reservation wage (point at which Nigerians are indifferent between working and not working), elasticity of labour supply (change in the labour supply caused by change in wage rates)

-- - as well as the income and substitution effect of wage increase (degree to which workers are willing to sacrifice leisure for work). - - Number of news jobs created
+- expected.
+Given Nigeria's low unemployment rate in the presence of slow growth and high inflation, a likely question is whether Nigeria's natural unemployment rate is relatively low; hence, trapped in a low growth situation or whether the solution for raising the country's output lies in reducing its underemployment rate. - What is therefore the relationship between Nigeria's unemployment and inflation rates?
+Economists explain this using the Phillips curve, showing that unemployment and inflation move in opposite directions.
+At a low unemployment rate, inflation is expected to be high.
+It will, therefore, be crucial to determine whether the current high inflation environment contributes to the relatively low unemployment rate.
+What will then be the impact of the to effort reduce inflation current unemployment? - What is the implication of low unemployment rate for GDP growth?
+According to Okun's law, a reduction in unemployment tends to be accompanied by an increase in GDP growth.
+Depending on where Nigeria's natural rate of unemployment lies, and its drivers, a relatively low unemployment figure in the face of high inflation implies that sustainable GDP growth will require more than a quantitative increase in the number of jobs, but more of productivity growth, i.e., output per hour of work, which is dependent on capital investment. - What is Nigeria's labour supply and how is it distributed across sectors and other socialeconomic groups?
+Labour supply captures the total hours that workers are willing to work at given wage rates.
+This requires information on the size of the Nigerian labour force, the number of persons employed and the average hours worked; preferably disaggregated by sectors and other socio-economic groups.
+Such information are relevant in the determination of the average wage rates, reservation wage (point at which Nigerians are indifferent between working and not working), elasticity of labour supply (change in the labour supply caused by change in wage rates) as well as the income and substitution effect of wage increase (degree to which workers are willing to sacrifice leisure for work).

-Some Recommendations

-- The policymaker should encourage and fund the production of unemployment figures that are based on consistent and comparable methodology. - While the statistical authority should continue to use the best methods to capture important statistics such as the unemployment rate, it should ensure comparability over time - Researchers need to probe into the existing measures of unemployment, test alternatives for robustness and share findings with the statistical authority.

-- Data users should avoid getting carried away by mere statistics but ask questions about the method used and progress made over the last period, - while probing if there are methodology changes that may not allow for such comparability, along with their implications. - International organizations' support on data collection should ensure that such support also covers the collection of data that meets the needs of local policymakers.